codeslacker1155/Host-Checker/README.md

 ## Description

-This is a simple program that ask the user to enter a string and the program counts the number of vowels in the text.
-For added complexity have it report a sum of each vowel found.
-The program is a static command line program that shows the user in a visual fashion how many vowels are in the user's suplied text.
+This is a simple program that takes the input of the target host and uses Nmap, GoBuster, and WhatWeb to scan the target host.
+The program is a static command line program that shows the user in a visual fashion what ports are open, the directories of the server, and the WhatWeb report (WHOIS) of the host.

 ## Getting Started